andrew/ultimate-awesome/README.md

 - [awesome-stellar](https://github.com/francescomalatesta/awesome-stellar) - A curated list of Stellar services and tools for software developers.
 - [awesome-europython2015](https://github.com/Friz-zy/awesome-europython2015) - Materials from europython2015.
 - [awesome-ios-files-productivity](https://github.com/goerz/awesome-ios-files-productivity) - A curated list of iOS Apps that use Modern File Management.
+- [awesome-keyphrase-prediction](https://github.com/hqwu-hitcs/awesome-keyphrase-prediction) - This repository is to collect keyphrase prediction resource.
 - [awesome-web-frontend](https://github.com/huogerac/awesome-web-frontend) - A curated list of awesome web frontend related resources 😎.
 - [awesome-helio](https://github.com/i4Ds/awesome-helio) - A curated list of datasets, tools and papers for machine learning in heliophysics.
 - [awesome-circom](https://github.com/iamsahu/awesome-circom) - A curated list of awesome resources for learning and programming with Circom.